 Patients booking an appointment can phone the surgery at any time of day.

-To help reduce the number of phone calls we receive at peak times we ask that all patients explore other options first before contacting the surgery – for example visiting their pharmacy.
+To help reduce the number of phone calls we receive at peak times we ask that all patients explore other options first before contacting the surgery – for example using the options on eConsult such as the Admin Tile for sickness certifications or visiting their pharmacy.

 - When you contact the surgery, your call will be answered by a member of our team.